Leston Muli: Career

 Muli is the managing director of Mulli Brothers Limited (MBL).

 Controversies and cases

 In 2013, Muli sued the Malawi government for property damage caused by violent protestors in the 20 July nationwide.
 The Malawi government was found guilty and was ordered by High Court of Malawi in Blantyre to pay Muli about K1.5 billion as a result.

 In July 2018, Chief Ngolongoliwa said Kaliati was accusing Mulli of dating her daughter.

 In 2015, Muli lost his temper at Malawian journalist when he was asked why he did not attend the cultural Mulhako wa Alhomwe.

-In 2018, Muli threatened to kill Malawian activist,Charles Kajoloweka, for asking government authorities to investigate in the K12 billion that he was involved.
+In 2018, Muli threatened to kill Malawian activist, Charles Kajoloweka, for asking government authorities to investigate the K12 billion that he was involved in.

 In 2022, Muli was arrested and the bailed over a connection to the alleged involvement in the settlement of the loan to have Muli Brothers Limited (MBL) pay MK5 billion after 50 years.